 Review: Grand Seiko Spring DriveBack to News & Exhibitions

 The Grand Seiko Spring Drive is a highly sophisticated and unique technology that sets it apart from other luxury watches.
-Though it generates energy much like other high-end watches, it stands out by combining mechanical technology with an electronic regulator that delivers a level of precision no other mechanical watch can compete with.
+Though it generates energy like other high-end watches, it stands out by combining mechanical technology with an electronic regulator that delivers a level of precision no other mechanical watch can compete with.

 Spring Drive is the most accurate watch on the market now.

-This is how the Grand Seiko Spring Drive works.
+How The Grand Seiko Spring Drive Works.

 Grand Seiko says the Spring Drive works like so:

 The integrated circuit handles dividing the crystal’s high pule without using the battery, triggering a stepper motor to pump out single-second increments that allow the second hand to move.
 The integrated circuit is what regulates driving the gears.
 It observes the speed of the driving force behind the glide wheel and compares it to the oscillator.
-If the glide wheel is rotating too fast for the oscillator, it applies a magnetic brake.
+If the glide wheel rotates too fast for the oscillator, it applies a magnetic brake.

 Grand Seiko watches takes full advantage of the high level of torque gained by the mainspring so that it does not need another power source to move the hands of the watch that glide so smoothly.